Preservation & Decay

 You will also be assessed on other supporting evidence gathered from workshops and practicals undertaken across the module.

-Online and 2 days of practical at Brymbo Heritage site in Wrexham
+Online and 2 days of practicals on the Wrexham Campus and at Brymbo Heritage site.

 Full price: £95